szrlee/szrlee.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Sequential Decision-making and Reinforcement Learning.
   - Algorithms Design and Analysis.
 Probabilistic Analysis.
-Random projection in sequential processes.
+  - Random projection in sequential processes.
-  - Applications in Artificial Intelligence and Communications.
+  - Artificial Intelligence and Communications.

 # Education to show in About widget
 education: